danjebs/ioc-website/_posts/2017-01-30-the-ultimate-resource-for-getting-traffic-to-your-website-pt-1.md

 "Whoa!", you say, "That's a big list!
 How do I possible tackle them all?
 {: .present-before-paste}

 Well, you don't!
-Keep tuned for part 2 of this guide, where we'll talk through how to best work with these 19 channels, and how to make the most out of your resources.&nbsp;
+Keep tuned for part 2 of this guide, where we'll talk through how to best work with these 19 channels, and how to make the most out of your resources.
 {: .present-before-paste}

 Make sure you're subscribed to our newsletter to be the first to know when part 2 comes out!